jeppevammenkristensen/auto-spectre/README.md

 ## Converter

-You add a converter method that will transform a given class to a string.
-This can be used when the AskType is Selection to give a string representation of a class.
+You can add a converter method that will transform a given class to a string.
+This can be used when the attribute is SelectPrompt to give a string representation of a class.
 Currently the converter must be a method on the class with the [AutoSpectreForm] attribute on and it must be at least public or internal.
 The method should take the given type as input parameter and return a string.

 ### Example